vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 > Note:  Make sure you change the NAMESPACE placeholder for the Kubernetes namespace where the old Prometheus deployment lives.

-After the rsync has finished, check move the block folders out of the snapshot folder.
-This is the structure you should have in the data directory of the new Prometheus deployment:
+After the rsync has finished, move the block directories to the main data folder of Prometheus.
+This an example of the structure you will find data directory of the new Prometheus deployment:

 ```bash
 /data # ls -la